 But wow.
 Wow.
 Wow.
 Wow.
 It’s only tied, though, I mean… they could lose it in the bottom of the inning here, and I mean, well, it’s only tied.

 Wow.
 Wow.
 Wow.
 Wow.
 Okay, good point, WOW!!!

 11:08: A continuing gift.
 Will Smith stays in the game.
-Amid a disaster of a 2016 bullpen, understandably limited for Bochy’s interventions, but still.
+Amid a disaster of a 2016 bullpen, but still.
 Will Smith.
 Over all the others.
-Maybe he lucks out, they figure, with hit-shy Heyward up at the plate and the lefty-lefty matchup he was brought in to face.
+Maybe he lucks out, they figure, with hit-shy Heyward up at the plate and the lefty-lefty matchup he was brought in for.